dustint121/Personal-Search-Engine-Project/README.md

 # Intro

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+## About

+My project repo for creating a personal search engine based on my academic and study notes stored on OneDrive (.docx files).
+Perplexity API will also be integrated for AI-based document summarization.

-## Data Requirements to Access Word Documents from OneDrive
+## Instructions to Access Word Documents from OneDrive
 Have an account on https://portal.azure.com/

 On Azure, go to Microsoft Entra ID.